 The presentation power scheme is used when you are giving a briefing using the PC as your slide show.
 So the presentation power scheme will never shut off the monitor or the hard drive, don't want it to shut down in the middle of a briefing.However, leaving it in that state for long periods of time may cause the CPU to overheat and shut itself down for protection.
 A better scheme for quick boot up would be Home/Office.
 Turn monitor off after 20 minutes and "never" for hard disk.
 This way it will save energy (therefore heat) and you will have a quick boot up.
 If you are using XP Pro, there is also an option to automatically put it in standby when you close the lid of your monitor.
 Hope this helps.
 If you have any questions let me know...
 Please rate this solution before logging off.

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+a 6ya Technician can help you resolve that issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US. click here to Talk to a Technician (only for users in the US for now) and get all the help you need.
+Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US. click here to Talk to a Technician (only for users in the US for now) and get all the help you need.
 Goodluck!